Frequently Asked Questions

-How do I properly seal a roll-top dry pack or duffle?
+How do I properly seal my roll-top dry pack, dry daypack, or duffle?

 We recommend a minimum of 3 folds (aka “rolls”) to properly seal a roll-top dry pack or duffle.
 For an optimal seal:

-- c.
-Connect the buckle in the direction opposite to the direction the material was folded, or along the sides when side buckles are present (e.g., WideMouth™ duffle; some portage packs)
+- Connect the buckle in the direction opposite to the direction the material was folded, or along the sides when side buckles are present (e.g., WideMouth™ duffle; some dry packs)

 Are the listed dimensions for roll-top dry packs and duffles measured rolled or unrolled?